 Garlic and vegan butter are a great pair in this vegan naan bread recipe without yogurt!
 Naan with no yogurt is crispy and flakey on the outside, and puffy and pillow-y on the inside.
 I made this to use as pizza dough for individual sized pizzas for my family.
 You can use this dough for just about anything though!
-This Indian Bread is popular in Indian cuisine.
 This garlic naan bread recipe makes about 5 servings and is 393 kcal per serving.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.

-Naan bread is usually made with eggs and is more of a thicker dough.
+Naan bread is more of a thicker dough.
 If you want to make wraps out of Naan bread, it will not bend as nicely as pita bread would.
 There are so many ways to use Indian Bread.
 Pita bread is a thinner dough which makes it more ideal for wraps.
 Pita bread is a lot easier to break apart as well for dipping sauces.

 When thinking about the pita vs naan debate, you have to decide what you are using the bread for.
 Choose the bread that works best for your use.

-- almond milk-Silk unsweetened.
-If you don't want to make vegan naan bread, you can use cows milk
+- Almond milk - If you don't want to make vegan naan bread, you can use cows milk

-- roll out each ball until they are about ¼ inch thick.
+- Roll out each ball with a rolling pin until they are about ¼ inch thick.
 They do tend to rise a little in the pan so do not worry that they are too flat.

-- fry the garlic butter naan breads until golden brown.
+- Fry the garlic butter naan breads until golden brown.
 While frying make sure to brush the side with garlic butter that does not have any butter on it already.
 Flip over.
 You can also brush this new top side again with garlic butter if you choose so.
 Continue until all dough balls are used.
 Make a stack of naan bread to keep warm.

 Tips for making homemade naan bread: